foundersandcoders/meetups/toProject.md

   @founderscoders

 **Ask a FACer to join our Gitter channel to keep in touch!**
-After creating a Github.com account, our channel is:
+After creating a Github account, sign up to Gitter and ask one of us to add you to...
 https://gitter.im/codingforeveryone

 ### When you arrive: